-12. Victims of bribery or corruption
+13. Victims of bribery or corruption

-- 12.1.
-Employees and third parties who are offered a bribe, are asked to make a bribe, suspect that this may happen in the future, or believe that they are a victim of another form of unlawful activity, must inform the Compliance Officer as soon as possible. - 12.2.
-Employees who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing, may be concerned about possible repercussions.
-The Company encourages openness and will support anyone who raises genuine concerns in good faith under this policy, even if the concerns are found to be mistaken. - 12.3.
-The Company is committed to ensuring that no one suffers any detrimental treatment resulting from a refusal to take part in bribery or corruption, or because they have reported in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.
+13.1 OnPath People and third parties who are offered a bribe, are asked to make a bribe, suspect that this may happen in the future, or believe that they are a victim of another form of unlawful activity, must inform the Compliance Officer as soon as possible.

+13.2 OnPath People who refuse to accept or offer a bribe, or those who raise concerns or report another's wrongdoing, may be concerned about possible repercussions.
+The Company encourages openness and will support anyone who raises genuine concerns in good faith under this policy, even if the concerns are found to be mistaken.

+13.3 The Company is committed to ensuring that no one suffers any detrimental treatment resulting from a refusal to take part in bribery or corruption, or because they have reported in good faith their suspicion that an actual or potential bribery or other corruption offence has taken place, or may take place in the future.

-- 12.4.
-Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern. - 12.5.
-Employees and third parties should inform the Compliance Officer immediately if they believe that they have suffered any such treatment. - 12.6.
-If a complainant is an employee and the matter is not remedied, they should formally raise this as an issue using the Company's Grievance Procedure.
+13.4 Detrimental treatment includes dismissal, disciplinary action, threats or other unfavourable treatment connected with raising a concern.

+13.5 OnPath People should inform the Compliance Officer immediately if they believe that they have suffered any such treatment.

+13.6 If a complainant is an employee and the matter is not remedied, they should formally raise this as an issue using the Company's Grievance Procedure.

-13. Training and communication
+14. Training and communication

-- 13.1.
-The induction process for new workers includes training on this policy commensurate to their role.
-Existing workers will receive relevant training on implementing and adhering to this policy in a manner commensurate with their role and position in the company. - 13.2.
-As indicated above, at the outset of the Company's business relationship with significant suppliers, contractors and business partners, and as appropriate thereafter, the Company's zero-tolerance approach to bribery and corruption will be communicated to them.
+- 14.1 The induction process for new Company directors, employees and consultants includes training on this policy.
+Existing directors, employees and consultants will receive relevant training on implementing and adhering to this policy on a regular basis. - 14.2 At the outset of the Company's business relationship with significant suppliers, contractors and business partners, and as appropriate thereafter, the Company's zero-tolerance approach to bribery and corruption will be communicated to them.

-14. Dealing with Bribery and Corruption
+15. Dealing with bribery and corruption

-- 14.1.
-If the Company becomes aware that any act of bribery or corruption has taken place, the Compliance Office will immediately set a remit for investigation of the matter. - 14.2.
-On conclusion of an investigation, remedial measures will be put in place to ensure that the events leading to the investigation are addressed and the risk of recurrence is mitigated. - 14.3.
-In appropriate circumstances, the Company will report incidents of bribery and corruption to the Serious Fraud Office.
+- 15.1 If the Company becomes aware that any act of bribery or corruption has or may have taken place, the Compliance Officer will immediately set a remit for investigation of the matter. - 15.2 On conclusion of an investigation, remedial measures will be put in place to ensure that the events leading to the investigation are addressed and the risk of recurrence is mitigated. - 15.3 In appropriate circumstances, the Company will report incidents of bribery and corruption to the Serious Fraud Office.

-15. Who is responsible for the policy?
+16. Who is responsible for the policy?

-- 15.1.
-The Compliance Officer has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness and dealing with any queries on its interpretation. - 15.2.
-All levels of management are responsible for ensuring that those who report to them are made aware of and understand this policy, and are given adequate and appropriately regular training on it.
+- 16.1 The Compliance Officer has primary and day-to-day responsibility for implementing this policy, monitoring its use and effectiveness and dealing with any queries on its interpretation. - 16.2 All levels of management are responsible for ensuring that those who report to them are made aware of and understand this policy, and are given adequate and appropriately regular training on it.

-16. Monitoring and review
+17. Monitoring and review

-- 16.1.
-The Compliance Officer will monitor the effectiveness and review the implementation of this policy. - 16.2.
-The Compliance Officer will also periodically consider the suitability, adequacy and effectiveness of this policy.
-Any identified improvements will be made as soon as possible. - 16.3.
-All employees and third parties are responsible for the success of this policy and should ensure that they use it to disclose any suspected danger or wrongdoing. - 16.4.
-Comments on this policy and suggestions of ways in which it might be improved are welcome.
-Comments, suggestions and queries should be addressed to the Compliance Officer. - 16.5.
-This policy does not form part of any employee's contract of employment and it may be amended at any time.
+- 17.1 The Compliance Officer will monitor the effectiveness and review the implementation of this policy. - 17.2 The Compliance Officer will also periodically consider the suitability, adequacy and effectiveness of this policy.
+Any identified improvements will be made as soon as possible. - 17.3 However all OnPath People are responsible for the success of this policy and should uphold it at all times. - 17.4 Comments on this policy and suggestions of ways in which it might be improved are welcome.
+Comments, suggestions and queries should be addressed to the Compliance Officer. - 17.5 This policy may be amended at any time.